jonathanyeh0723/OpenVINO_Computer_Pointer_Controller/README.md

         -s fd fld hp ge
 ```

-We should be able to see the demo video popped-out and related info as following:
+We should be able to see the demo video popped-out and related info reflected on the console:

 ![demo_screenshot](./bin/screenshot.jpg)